Back to All Events

 “Just found it very useful and practical, not only informative.”

-“I really liked the helpful suggestions of different ways of explaining… that allowed me to make connections with how I can use those ideas and apply them.
-I struggle to connect with abstract concepts so that was really helpful. thank you!”
+“I really liked the helpful suggestions of different ways of explaining… I struggle to connect with abstract concepts so that was really helpful. thank you!”

 “I really appreciated the webinar, the content was great and there were regular check ins of the comments and encouragement of emojis/participation; I felt that participants were valued and heard.”